The Foundations in Community Disability Studies Program offers several unique features:

 The Foundations in Community Disability Studies Program is offered in two modes of distance delivery:

-- traditional distance study using a face-to-face version with the support of an agency-based tutor.
+- traditional distance study using a print-based Study Manual and the support of an agency-based tutor.

 A Community of Learners

-As a student in the Foundations in Community Disability Studies Program, you are supported by an ACDS Online Facilitator as well as a mentor/supervisor in your agency.
+As a student in the Foundations in Community Disability Studies Program, you are supported by an ACDS Online Facilitator as well as a tutor/supervisor in your agency.

 The ACDS Online Facilitator will guide and encourage you, answer content questions and clarify areas where you are uncertain, suggest resources for further study, and help you maintain your progress through throughout your studies.
 Your online facilitator will also moderate the group discussions and other online activities, and answer any technical questions that may arise regarding the technology used in the module.

-Your mentor/supervisor will help you apply the theoretical material you are studying to your workplace.
-As you work through the module, discuss what you are learning with your mentor/supervisor.
-The Skills Checklist will be used to record the skills you are developing by applying your new knowledge.
-You are responsible for returning the completed Skills Checklist to ACDS when you complete the module.
+Your tutor/supervisor will help you apply the theoretical material you are studying to your workplace.
+As you work through the module, discuss what you are learning with your tutor/supervisor.
+Together, use the Skills Checklist to apply and record the skills you are developing by applying your new knowledge.

 The Foundations in Community Disability Studies Program is based on competencies identified by direct service workers, administrative and professional staff, and individuals with disabilities and their families.
 The result is a set of competencies that are common to direct service work in most organizations that provide supports to people with disabilities.
 These competencies are reflected in the knowledge, skills, and attitudes that you will develop through your studies.

-The Foundations in Community Disability Studies Program is recognized by disability studies and human service programs offered by many Alberta colleges.
-You are encouraged to include this program when applying to these colleges for a Prior Learning Assessment or for nine (9) to thirteen (13) advanced credits.
+The Foundations in Community Disability Studies Program is compatible with disability studies and human service programs offered by many Alberta colleges.
+You are encouraged to include this program when applying to these colleges for a Prior Learning Assessment or for advance credit.